Getting Your Child Excited About Starting School

-Familiarise them with the school environment
+Familiarise your child with the school environment

-Have fun with personalised labels, bags and lunch boxes
+Personalise labels, bags and lunch boxes

 You would be hard pressed to find a child that does not delight in getting new things – and it is a whole different level of excitement when those new things have their own name all over them.
 Primary schools always ask you to have labels for everything (books, bags, drink bottles, clothes, shoes etc) and believe me you will want this too.
 If it leaves the house on their person – label it!!!

-Get their uniforms early – but not TOO early
+Get their uniforms early but not too early

 The days are long but the years are short

-But most of all cherish this time.
-It may feel like a lot of lead up, anticipation and waiting for that first day to arrive but, believe me, before you know it they will be going to their last day of high school and you will be wishing you were back where you are now.
+If you are calm, informed and prepared yourself then you will project this on to your child.
+Try and relax and enjoy the day.
+It may feel like a lot of lead up, anticipation and waiting for that first day to arrive but, before you know it they will be going to their last day of high school and you will be wishing you were back where you are now.

 You are about to embark on a new adventure with them and build a lifetime of memories along the way.